lreimer/k8s-dataflows/README.md

-# K8s Dataflows: Cloud-native data processing workflows with Argo Workflows and Events
+# Cloud-native data processing workflows with Argo Workflows and Events

 Demo repository for data2day 2022 talk on cloud-native data processing workflows with Argo workflows and events.